cowboysdude/Pir-Sensor/README.md

 Editing pir.py

-  # Go to this line
+# GO TO THIS LINE
    For RIP3: PIR_PIN = 17        # Pin 11 on the RPI3

    For RPI4: PIR_PIN = 13        # Pin 13 on the RPI4

    IF you want to change PIR_PIN for some reason: